AtomicSponge/comment_updater/README.md

 - __settings['nologging']__ - Disable logging.

 These can also be set on the command line using *-v* or *--verbose* and *--nologging*.

+Passing the *-t* or *--test* option will not modify files but instead show the output to console.